 - Dredge one pork chop in the seasoned flour, coating all sides, shaking off any excess.
 Next dredge it in the egg mixture, again covering all sides.
 Last, dredge it in the breadcrumb mixture, thoroughly coating.
 Press down on the crumbs to get them to adhere to the chops if needed.
 Place breaded chop on an oven-safe rack sitting in a rimmed cookie sheet (or on a broiler pan sprayed with nonstick spray or oil).
 Set aside.

 - Bake chops for 15 to 20 minutes or until the internal temperature on an instant-read thermometer reaches 145 degrees.
 Remove from oven and let chops sit for 3 minutes before serving.

 - Garnish with additional fresh thyme and serve with a lemon wedge on the side.

-*Instant onion flakes are usually found in a jar, in the spice section at most grocery stores.
+Note on instant onion flakes: these are usually found in a jar, in the spice section at most grocery stores.
 They are sometimes labeled “dried chopped onions” or “minced onions”.

 - Category: Main Dish, Pork, Quick and Easy